-- (a) A person shall be eligible for appointment as an auditor of a company only if he is a chartered accountant [Section 141(1)]. - (b) A firm can also be appointed by its firm name to be the auditor of a company if majority of partners practicing in India are qualified for appointment as company auditor [Section 141(1)]. - (c) Where a firm including a limited liability partnership is appointed as an auditor of a company, only the partners who are chartered accountants shall be authorised to act and sign on behalf of the firm [Section 141(2)].
+- (1) A person shall be eligible for appointment as an auditor of a company only if he is a chartered accountant. - Provided that a firm whereof majority of partners practicing in India are qualified for appointment as aforesaid may be appointed by its firm name to be auditor of a company. - (2) Where a firm including a limited liability partnership is appointed as an auditor of a company, only the partners who are chartered accountants shall be authorised to act and sign on behalf of the firm. - 6.
+State the disqualifications of a Company Auditor.